-According to the National Retail Federation’s annual survey, if you answered C you’d be right on the money.
-Now here’s the really surprising part: That's per child.
+According to the National Retail Federation’s annual survey, if you answered “C” you’d be right on the money.
+That's a hefty chunk of change!

 How to Save on Back-to-School Shopping

 Gearing up for another year of learning can get expensive quickly.
 The good news is, we came up with a bunch of back-to-school savings tips to help you stretch your budget:

 Before you buy anything, take stock of what you have.
 This means looking at clothes that still fit, shoes in good shape, coats that could weather another season — and of course, hand-me-downs from one sibling to the next.

 Grab a bunch of your parents from the neighborhood and host an annual clothes swap, especially if your friends and neighbors have kids of the same gender but opposite ages.
 You can make a whole night of it — drinks, food, music, etc. It’s fun, plus it’s a great way to bring the neighborhood together to celebrate the end of summer!

 You might not have thought about buying basic supplies like pencils and paper during your weekly trip to the supermarket.
 But oftentimes, these are available at grocery stores for a reasonable price.
 Added bonus: you’ll save time and money by buying groceries and school supplies on the same trip.
 You might also think about cashing in on your rewards at places like Walgreens or other pharmacies with loyalty programs that you don't use all that often.

 Sometimes it pays to check out your local dollar store.
 You'd be surprised at the different school supplies — markers, pencil boxes, glue and even calculators — that you can find available for only a buck.

 5. Shopping Online?
 Use “Honey” or Another Discount App